-In corporate finance, it refers to an analysis of how each of the input variables in a capital budgeting decision (such as discount rate, cash flows growth rate, tax rate, etc.) affects the net present value, IRR or any other output while keeping other variables constant.
+In corporate finance, sensitivity analysis refers to an analysis of how sensitive the result of a capital budgeting technique is to a variable, say discount rate, while keeping other variables constant.

 Sensitivity analysis is useful because it tells the model user how dependent the output value is on each input.
 It gives him an idea of how much room he has for each variable to go adverse.
 It helps in assessing risk.